Gray fox: Origin and genetics

 The gray fox appeared in North America during the mid-Pliocene (Hemphillian land animal age) epoch ago (AEO) with the first fossil evidence found at the lower 111 Ranch site, Graham County, Arizona with contemporary mammals like the giant sloth, the elephant-like Cuvieronius, the large-headed llama, and the early small horses of Nannippus and Equus.
 Faunal remains at two northern California cave sites confirm the presence of the gray fox during the late Pleistocene.
 Genetic analysis has shown that the gray fox migrated into the northeastern United States post-Pleistocene in association with the Medieval Climate Anomaly warming trend.

 Genetic analyses of the fox-like canids confirmed that the gray fox is a distinct genus from the red foxes (Vulpes spp.).
 The genus Urocyon is considered to be sister to the other living canid taxa.
 Genetically, the gray fox often clusters with two other ancient lineages: The east Asian raccoon dog (Nyctereutes procyonoides) and the African bat-eared fox (Otocyon megalotis).

 The chromosome number is 66 (diploid) with a fundamental number of 70.
 The autosomes include 31 pairs of sub-graded subacrocentrics, but one only pair of metacentrics.

 Recent mitochondrial genetic studies suggests divergence of North American eastern and western gray foxes in the Irvingtonian mid-Pleistocene into separate sister taxa.

-The gray fox's dwarf relative, the island fox, is likely descended from mainland gray foxes.
+The gray fox's dwarf relative, the island fox, is likely descended from semi-domesticated mainland gray foxes.
 These foxes apparently were transported by humans to the islands and from island to island, and are descended from a minimum of 3–4 matrilineal founders.